Analysis | Why Google Is Again in the EU’s Antitrust Crosshairs: QuickTake

 Since 2007, Google has given away its Android mobile-phone operating system and a suite of free apps.
 That’s been a great deal for Google: With Android installed on 77 percent of mobile phones worldwide, vast rivers of data pour through those apps every day, powering the company’s lucrative advertising business.
 But has it been a great deal for everybody else?
-The European Union has apparently decided not.
-Its antitrust unit is expected in the coming days to levy a large fine and will likely require Google, a unit of Alphabet Inc., to change its business practices.
+The European Union has decided not.
+Its antitrust unit has fined Google 4.3 billion euros ($5 billion) and ordered the company, a unit of Alphabet Inc., to change its business practices.
 Something Google gives away for free -- sometimes with strings attached -- is causing a lot of headaches.

 1. How did Android get so big?

-Google has a leg-up because its free Android operating software is an attractive choice for companies that don’t want to build or buy their own.
-But it requires makers of phones and tablets to preload Android devices with a bundle of Google apps if they want to license the Google Play Store, an important app supermarket for Android devices.
-For some of the largest device makers and telecom operators, Google also offers financial incentives to install its search service on their devices, according to the EU.
+Google has had a leg-up because its free Android operating software is an attractive choice for companies that don’t want to build or buy their own.
+But it has required makers of phones and tablets to preload Android devices with a bundle of Google apps if they want to license the Google Play Store, an important app supermarket for Android devices.
+For some of the largest device makers and telecom operators, Google has also offered financial incentives to install its search service on their devices, according to the EU.

 2. What’s Google’s leg-up?

 Think of the screen on a mobile device as valuable real estate -- companies compete to convince users to download their apps and display the icons on device screens, where they can be easily accessed.
 That user traffic is how Google and other app makers get paid -- through subscriptions, in-app purchases or advertising.
-Google’s free Android software, combined with its app-bundling business model, will help it win a third of all global mobile ads in 2018, according to research firm eMarketer, giving it about $40 billion in sales outside the U.S. All of this contrasts with the method used by Apple Inc., whose operating system only runs on its own gadgets and devices.
+Google’s free Android software, combined with its app-bundling business model, was poised to help it win a third of all global mobile ads in 2018, according to research firm eMarketer, which would give it about $40 billion in sales outside the U.S. All of this contrasts with the method used by Apple Inc., whose operating system only runs on its own gadgets and devices.

 3. What does the EU say Google has done wrong?

-The EU outlined its case against Google in 2016, accusing it of strong-arming device makers into pre-installing its Google search and Google Chrome browser.
-Companies that want to license Google Play -- an important gateway to other non-Google products -- must contractually agree to add other Google services to their devices.
-This way, competing search engines and browsers have a harder time reaching users on mobile phones, the EU said, which also took issue with the financial incentives Google offers.
-And the EU said Google prevents manufacturers from selling mobile devices that run on competing operating systems based on the Android open-source code.
+The EU said Google has strong-armed device makers into pre-installing its Google search and Google Chrome browser.
+Companies that want to license Google Play -- an important gateway to other non-Google products -- must contractually agree to add those and other services to their devices.
+As a result, Google’s dominance in search has been reinforced and competing search engines and browsers have had a harder time reaching users on mobile phones, the EU said.
+The antitrust authorities also take issue with the financial incentives Google offers and say that Google has prevented manufacturers from selling mobile devices that run on competing operating systems based on the Android open-source code.

 4. Who’s allegedly been hurt?